Trip Facts

 Accommodation: Hotel Tibet or similar

-Today, we take a scenic flight from Tumlingtar to Kathmandu.
-After check-in at your hotel, you have the afternoon free to relax.
-You can take the opportunity to rest or enjoy some last-minute shopping, picking up locally made handicrafts and souvenirs as mementos of your adventure.
+Today, enjoy a scenic flight from Tumlingtar to Kathmandu.
+After checking in at your hotel, the afternoon is free to relax.
+Take this time to rest or explore the city for some last-minute shopping, picking up locally made handicrafts and souvenirs as mementos of your adventure.

 Day 20: Final Departure